Minenhle-Ngubane/Minenhle-Ngubane/README.md

 - 🔭 I’m currently working on my blog
 - 🌱 I’m currently learning React and Gatsby
 - 👨🏾‍🏫 I'm a coding tutor for beginners
+- 🎹 I'm a hobby pianist (😎I think Jazz music is awesome)
-- 📫 How to reach me: www.minenhlengubane.com
+- 🌍 How to reach me: www.minenhlengubane.com
 <hr/>

 ### Skills & Experience